-Alton, Giada, Rachael: Before They Were Food Network Stars (Slideshow)
+Alton, Giada, Rachael: Before They Were Food Network Stars

-Giada was born in Rome and spent a lot of time in her youth in the restaurant owned by her grandfather, producer Dino De Laurentiis.
+De Laurentiis was born in Rome and spent a lot of time in her youth in the restaurant owned by her grandfather, producer Dino De Laurentiis.
 She studied at Le Cordon Bleu in Paris, and after graduating worked in several high-profile Los Angeles restaurants, including Spago.
 In 2002, her photo was featured in an issue of Food & Wine Magazine alongside some of her food styling, which caught the attention of the network.
 The next year, Everyday Italian premiered.

-Irvine enlisted in the Royal Navy at age 15, and received enough culinary training while there to score a job cooking aboard Her Majesty's Royal Yacht Britannia, which lasted 10 years.
+Irvine enlisted in the Royal Navy at age 15 and received enough culinary training while there to score a job cooking aboard Her Majesty's royal yacht Britannia, which lasted 10 years.
 He then served as a restaurant consultant in Asia before becoming executive chef for several cruise ships.
-In 2007 he published his first cookbook, Mission: Cook!, and later that year his first show, Dinner: Impossible, was picked up by Food Network after shooting a pilot with Marc Summers’ production company.
+In 2007, he published his first cookbook, Mission: Cook!, and later that year his first show, Dinner: Impossible, was picked up by Food Network after shooting a pilot with Marc Summers’ production company.

-Florence began working in restaurants at his native Greenville, South Carolina at the age of 15, and graduated from Johnson & Wales University in 1991.
-He then moved to New York City, where he got a job working in kitchens including Charlie Palmer’s Aureole, and in 1998 he struck out on his own, becoming head chef at Cibo before opening Cafeteria in Chelsea.
+Florence began working in restaurants at his native Greenville, South Carolina, at the age of 15, and he graduated from Johnson & Wales University in 1991.
+He then moved to New York City, where he got a job working in kitchens including Charlie Palmer’s Aureole, and in 1998, he struck out on his own, becoming head chef at Cibo before opening Cafeteria in Chelsea.
 Their success led to appearances on the network’s How to Boil Water, and the following year he got his own show, Food 911.